Big Bathroom Shop

 If you’re looking for a plant that will help reduce pollution, then make sure you have a snake plant – We love this air plant!

 What makes these plants even better is their ability to adapt to most environments and still thrive.
-They can withstand direct sun light and low lighting, a bathroom with ever changing light and temperature is the perfect fit for the snake plant.
+They can withstand direct sunlight and tolerate low light, a bathroom with ever-changing light and temperature is the perfect fit for the snake plant.

-The snake plant can be high poisonous if ingested by animals, so make sure if you have pets you keep this plant well out of their way.
+The snake plant can be highly poisonous if ingested by animals, so make sure if you have pets you keep this plant well out of their way.

 Aloe Vera is one of the favourite house plants.
-Similar to the snake plant, Aloe Vera also removes toxins from the air known as VOC’s.
-While the Aloe Vera plant looks incredible, it also is a great natural remedy for cuts, sunburns, or bites.
+Similar to the snake plant, Aloe Vera also removes toxins from the air known as VOCs.
+The Aloe Vera plant not only looks incredible, but it also is a great natural remedy for cuts, sunburns, or bites.

 The Aloe Vera plant makes a great aesthetic sat next to a countertop basin or placed on your vanity unit.